jlichtig/TechTrove-E-commerce-Analysis/README.md

 # **Recommendations:**
 ## **Sales**
-- Create sales incentives and promotional campaigns to boost order volume in historically poor performing months (February/June/October)
+- Create sales incentives and promotional campaigns to boost order volume in seasonally underperforming months (February/June/October).
-- Work with sales and marketing to understand what can help increase order volume in APAC region with the aim of capitalizing on the region’s willingness to purchase more expensive products
-- Remove Bose Soundsport headphones from product offerings and replace with over-the-ear style Apple AirPod Max’s.
-Consumers desire for Apple products while offering another style
+- Replace poor-performing Bose Soundsport headphones with over-the-ear Apple AirPod Max - leverage consumers' preference for Apple products while expanding headphone style options.
-- Leverage consumer preference for Apple products in expansional
+- Capitalize on the APAC region's willingness to purchase more expensive - launch a regionally focused ad campaign to boost order volume.
-- Expand monitor offering
+- Expand gaming monitor offerings to include 32in monitor which is quickly becoming more popular

 ## **Refunds**
 - Introduce an installment payment option at checkout aimed at reducing refund requests of higher-priced products
 - Work with marketing to update product descriptions of expensive products to better inform customers of products

 ## **Loyalty Program:**
-- Based on the performance growth from loyalty members, I would recommend the program should continue to be supported.
-However, in light of the program's poor performance in late 2022, we should closely to track program KPIs moving into 2023 and reevaluate at the end of Q1 23.
+- Based on the overall performance growth from loyalty members, the program should continue to be supported.
+However, in light of the program's subpar performance in late 2022, teams should closely track program KPIs moving into 2023 and reevaluate at the end of Q1 23.
 - Leverage the effectiveness of email marketing channel.
 Work with marketing to expand the email database
 - Carryout cost-benefit analysis of affiliate marketing channel (low signup rate - 18%) - consider reallocating the budget to support growth of email database or to grow social media impressions which has above average signup rate (52%) but low impressions count (946 social M / 73932 marketing channel count)